Skip to main content

 • Heirs inherit at current market value, legally

-Educational tax content prepared by HavenStone Advisory and reviewed for technical accuracy.
+Educational tax content prepared by HavenStone Advisory, a CPA-led firm, and grounded in the primary sources listed here.
 It is not individualized tax, legal, accounting, investment, or financial advice.
 Rules can change, and your facts matter, so confirm decisions with your CPA, attorney, or tax advisor before acting.

 See our editorial policy or report a correction.